luxdvie/electro-dm/README.md

 - Start/stop Spotify Playlists
 - Initiate animations on the LED controller

+See the `/elgato-profile` folder for the Stream Deck Profiles.

 ## Electro DM Client + Server Software

 This GitHub repository contains two applications - the "client" software and the "server" software.